moonwave99/playa/site/data/pages/about.md

 My final pick was [Vox][vox], the best no-frills player.
 But guess what?
 No simple group-by-albums.
 Yes it has the Collections feature, but you need to import all the files manually, plus it is closed source and so not tweakable.

-Tired of dragging folders from my NAS, I decided to do the dirty work.
+Tired of dragging folders from my external drive, I decided to do the dirty work.
 From scratch.

 ## Electron